xiaogouxo/PyIDM/README.md

 ---
-# How to install pyIDM?
+# How to install PyIDM?
 You have 3 options to run pyIDM on your operating system:

 1. **Windows portable version**:<br>